luk036/ellipsoid-method/ell-review.md

 $$

 where $x = (\pi’, \psi’ )^\mathsf{T}$.
-The authors of [@orlin1985computing] claim they have devised an algorithm for solving multi-parameter problems.
-However, we did not uncover any further publications to support this claim.
-Notably, the cutting-plane method readily extends the single-parameter network algorithm to be multi-parameter.
+The authors of [@orlin1985computing] assert that they have developed an algorithm for solving multi-parameter problems.
+Nevertheless, we were unable to identify any follow-up publications that corroborate this assertion.
+It is noteworthy that the cutting-plane method readily extends the single-parameter network algorithm to accommodate multi-parameter problems.

-In this application, $h_{ij}(x)$ is:
+In this application, the function $h_{ij}(x)$ is defined as follows:

 $$
 {h}_{ij}(x) = \left\{ \begin{array}{cll}